MJRV-PRO/phys601-website-test/docs/index.md

 As my field of studies suggest, I am a person interested in discovering how and why things function the way they do, to try to make a sense of the world in which we live.
 I am currently working on the exploration of dark matter (DM) with [Professor Katelin Schutz](https://katelinschutz.com) as part of the DMcGill group.
 My work is mainly focused on trying to acertain if different DM models are allowed or viable from a theoretical standpoint and from observational constraints.

 If you want to know more about me and my more general interests, you can visit my [about me](./about/about.md) page.
 On my [research](./reasearch/index.md) page you'll find more information about my different projects, but you can also visit my [publications](./publications/index.md) page for complementary details.
-Additionally, you can also explore some my [outreach](./outreach/about.md) experiences.
+Additionally, you can also explore some of my [outreach](./outreach/about.md) experiences.

 <!-- ## Here is an equation